Geocoding API

 Returned features are not officially approved for use by the above countries' respective governments.

-For example, consider the Ilemi Triangle, which borders Eastern Equatoria (South Sudan) and Turkana (Kenya).
-While the Geocoding API returns several place features inside this disputed region, this example focuses on Kaaleng.
-Depending on the worldview selected, this location will be returned in different country contexts:
+For example, consider an address in the Ilemi Triangle, which borders Eastern Equatoria (South Sudan) and Turkana (Kenya).
+Depending on the worldview selected, an address in this location will be returned in different country contexts:

-• If worldview=cn, Kaaleng, Eastern Equatoria, South Sudan will be returned.
+, Kaaleng, Eastern Equatoria, or South Sudan will be returned. - If

-• If worldview=us, Kaaleng, Turkana, Kenya will be returned.
+, Kaaleng, Turkana, or Kenya will be returned.

 Language coverage